Daniel-KM/Omeka-S-module-Access/README.md

 Individual modes require that an admin allow each right for each resource.

-### Identification of the restricted resources
+### Identification of the reserved resources

-After the configuration, you should identify all resources that you want to make available via a restricted access.
+After the configuration, you should identify all resources that you want to make available via a reserved access.
 By default, private resources remain private, so you need to allow visitors to know that they exist.
 That is to say you can keep some private resources private, and some other ones available on request, or globally.

-There are two ways to indicate which resources are restricted.
+There are two ways to indicate which resources are reserved.

 - By default, it is a specific setting available as a radio button in the advanced tab of the resource form.
 - The second way is to set a value to a specified property, for example `curation:access`.
-  The value can be "free", "restricted", "protected" or "forbidden".
+  The value can be "free", "reserved", "protected" or "forbidden".
 The property and the names can be translated or modified in the config.
 It is recommended to create a custom vocab and to use it via the resource templates to avoid errors in the values.